-Amounts recognised in profit or loss for investment properties:

-Consolidated

-30 June 2021 \$'000 30 June 2020 \$'000

-Rental income 18,831 16,874

-Catering income 3,036 2,679

-Direct operating expenses generating rental and catering income (12,268) (9,894)

-Net gain on change in fair value of investment properties 2,361 1,383
+Consolidated Amounts recognised in profit or loss for investment properties: 30 June 2022 \$'000 30 June 2021 \$'000 Rental income 20,395 18,831 Catering income 3,230 3,036 Direct operating expenses generating rental and catering income (12,749) (12,268) Net gain on change in fair value of investment properties 2,291 2,361

 The Group has no restrictions on the realisability of its investment properties.
-It has contractual obligations to expand the Wynnum village, complete the acquisition of a village in Brassall, Qld for \$6.50 million and acquire two units in its stratatitled village in Rockhampton for \$0.26 million.
-There are no other contractual obligations to either purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
+There are no other contractual obligations to either purchase, construct or develop investment properties or for repairs, maintenance and enhancements apart from those referred to in Note 33.
 Certain assets are pledged as security for borrowings as detailed in Note 19.